 The Mysterious Cities of Gold is a joint French-Japanese program written by Frenchmen and animated by a Japanese company.
 This hasn't stopped accusations of French Bowdlerization of the "original Japanese" popping up when differences between the two translations are noted.
 In reality, the differences were due to a mutual agreement between the French writers and Japanese localizers to fit plot details to the differing expectations of their respective 80s-era audiences.

 In the manga for Video Girl Ai, certain scenes with nudity in several volumes were edited to add panties or Scenery Censor to cover up Ai's naked lower body.
 Since VIZ Media was in the middle of a minor censorship controversy elsewhere, fans tend to blame the company for these edits as well.
-In reality, it was Shueisha, the original Japanese publisher, which requested Video Girl Ai's creator, Masakazu Katsura, to redraw his own art.
-This is plainly visible in the second Japanese run of the tankoubon (and all subsequent reprints,) which sported these edits long before Viz even acquired the rights to the series.
+In reality, it was Shueisha, the original Japanese publisher, which requested Video Girl Ai's creator, Masakazu Katsura, redraw his own art.
+This is plainly visible in the second Japanese run of the trade paperback (and all subsequent reprints,) which sported these edits long before Viz even acquired the rights to the series.
 Unfortunately for Viz's reputation with fans, it's this version, and not the uncensored one, that Shueisha provides to licensees (even the Latin American version from Editorial Vid, a Mexican publishing house older than and completely unrelated to Viz Media, uses it).